These Vining Houseplants for Bathrooms are great for space with high humidity and warmth. They will look amazing near your tub or sink!

 Botanical Name: Epipremnum aureum

-This popular air-purifying vine cascades beautifully with variegated foliage and can do well in low-light and humid conditions of a bathroom.
+This popular air-purifying vine cascades beautifully with variegated foliage and can do well in the low-light and humid conditions of a bathroom.

 Check out our article on growing pothos here